Hextar/blogger-gpt/README.md

 - eleven_monolingual_v2

 # TODO
-- improve the record algorithm to ask the user to press Enter when the recording concluded
+- improve the record algorithm to ask the user to press Enter when the recording concluded;
-- implement chat with memory, storing locally the chat transcript to send it to future chats`
+- implement chat with memory, storing locally the chat transcript to send it to future chats.